-Animal Health Threat
+Human and Animal Health Threat

 New Mexico Awareness

-Helping protect livestock, wildlife, pets, and communities with clear information about New World Screwworm.
+Helping protect livestock, wildlife, pets, and communities with clear information about New World screwworm.

 Outbreaks can devastate livestock operations by increasing treatment costs, disrupting production, and affecting rural economies.